cicomsa/marketing-service/README.md

 Author: [Ioana Comsa](mailto:ioanacomsa85@gmail.com)

+[Video](https://www.loom.com/share/a8ec1027c2dd4418bbb8cb1201b3ffbf) overview on what to expect in the readme file and when running the application.

 ## Proposed Solution

 - We have a `GET` endpoint that takes the event name and the user email address as query params